blackbaud/skyux-portal-addin-demo/README.md

 4. Connect your application to an RENXT environment that has the Portal enabled (or enable the Portal https://host.nxt.blackbaud.com/tools-settings/)
 5. The Settings add-in can be seen by a back-office user https://host.nxt.blackbaud.com/tools-settings/
 6. The other two add-ins can be seen by launching the portal at your configured URL, and viewing both the home page of the portal and the profile page of the portal.

+# More Information
+For more information on Blackbaud's SKY Add-in framework, see https://developer.blackbaud.com/skyapi/docs/addins.